x

 Before the product/service launch

 Just when it feels like you’re all set, it’s a great time for another round of usability testing to ensure the highest user satisfaction possible.
-Get rid of all the usability issues before launch, add those finishing touches, and improve the product based on the results of multiple usability testing methods so it’s ready to go live.
+Get rid of all the usability issues before launch, add those finishing touches, and improve the product based on the user feedback.
+Remember it is better to tweak all the issues before your product/website goes live.

 Before a redesign